Bayesian nonparametric modeling of heterogeneous populations of networks: Analysis of human brain networks data

-We next investigate whether brain scans of the same subject tend to be assigned to the same cluster and thus can be considered similar, a relevant question for researchers in neuroscience.
-We do this by comparing the estimated partition of the sample of network data, with the partition implied by the presence of 30 subjects in the study.
+Since edges represent physical connections between ROIs, the partition of observations based on the 30 subjects in the study can serve as a proxy for the true clustering structure of the data.
+We thus investigate whether brain scans of the same subject tend to be assigned to the same cluster and thus can be considered similar, a relevant question for researchers in neuroscience.
+We do this by comparing the estimated partition of the sample of network data, with the partition implied by the presence of 30 subjects.
 Clustering metrics reported in \autoref{tab:table_cls} clearly indicate that our model detects similarities among the brain scans of the same individual, further validating its effectiveness in consistently clustering networks.
-Our model outperforms both the methods of \cite{durante2017} and \cite{Young_2022} in terms of clustering accuracy.
+Our model outperforms the methods of \cite{durante2017} and \cite{anastasia} in terms of clustering accuracy.

 The optimal partition identified by our model consists of 50 clusters, thus exceeding the number of subjects in the study.
 Only two clusters contain networks from different individuals, while for four subjects, the networks corresponding to the same subject are distributed across multiple clusters.
 These results hold potential biological significance, offering valuable insights for further investigation. \\ We conclude our analysis by evaluating whether the clusters identified by our model display features with neuroscientific interpretability.
 A similar question is addressed by \citet{anastasia}, who identify a subgroup of individuals with brain connectivity patterns distinct from the majority, based on network summary measures of interest to neuroscientists.
 We focus on average path length and clustering coefficient, two metrics of neuroscientific significance as human brains are known to typically exhibit a small-world structure, characterized by short average path lengths and high clustering coefficients \citep{Bassett}.